Josephinum-Research/isoxml-py/docs/ISOXML_quirks.md

 why not just use a point? i think because the LineString width is used to determine the swath width.
 One could just as well have used an attribute for the GuidancePatterns width...

+## winding order

+ISOXML polygons do not require a specific winding order.
+Therefore, converters of this library will not enforce any.
+Remember that your target format may have requirements in this regard (GeoJSON, Shapefile).

 ## Customer & Farm

 As far as I know, it is not necessary to add a customer and a farm to a Task.